CIDA-CSPH/CIDAtools/ReadMe.md

 Alternatively, source code for templates is available in inst/rmarkdown/templates/.

+## Outlines for CIDA reports

+Templates are useful for creating new documents with the correct CIDA formatting.
+Outlines, on the other hand, are intended to provide an idea of what should be included in each type of report.

+CIDAtools includes outlines for the following reports in inst/outlines/:
+- CIDA Analysis Plan
+- CIDA Comprehensive Report
+- CIDA Exploratory Report
+- CIDA Omics Study Report
+- CIDA Study Design

 ## Using snippets

 CIDA functions can be used in snippets (if you have a header snippet already in your Rstudio options):